Bravea/Armstrong/Equations.md

 RSI(t) = 100 - 100 / (1+RS(t))

 where
-  RS(t) = Average of t days where closing price was up / Average of t days where closing price was down
+* RS(t) = Average of t days where closing price was up / Average of t days where closing price was down

 ### Larry William's R%:
 William's R% is a stochastic oscillator, calculated as follows:

 R%(t) = [ H(i) - close(t) ] / [ H(i) - L(i)] x 100

+where:
+* close(t) is the closing price
+* L(i) is the lowest price of the last i days.
+* H(i) is the highest price of the last i days.

 ## Neural Network